nmkazantsev/easyNarodMon/README.md

 String sendData();
 Sends the generated requests, returns the answers from server or "connection error" if it happened

-void connectServer();
-connects to server, will be removed soon

 void enableDebug();
 allows library to print debug info to Serial